voostindie/markdown-curator-demo/vault/README.md

 ### Do clean up the daily log at the end of the day

 If you write everything in the daily log outline, then you will end up logging some nuggets that you want to keep more front end center.
 Therefore, at the end of the day, have a look at the complete log for that day and refactor it by moving some information out of the log and into individual notes of projects, contacts, and so on.
+Or, alternatively, you can mark these nuggets, and then automatically have them pulled into separate sections using the `marked` query.

 ### Do use folders and don't use tags